-The ESP system has 3 available operating modes in 4WD High Range and in 2WD vehicles.
-The system has 2 operating modes in 4WD Low Range.
+The ESP system has 3 available operating modes in 4WD High Range, 2 available operating modes on 2WD vehicles, and 1 operating mode in 4WD Low Range.

 High Range (4WD Models) or 2WD Models

 On

 This is the normal operating mode for ESP in 4WD high range and in 2WD vehicles.
 Whenever the vehicle is started or the transfer case (if equipped) is shifted from 4WD low range or neutral back to 4WD high range, the ESP system will be in this mode.
 This mode should be used for most all driving situations.
 ESP should only be turned to "Partial Off" or "Full Off" for specific reasons as noted below.